-A pocket guide to the procedures of the SICC as set out in the applicable legislation, Rules of Court and practice directions as at January 2017 has been issued.
+A guide to the procedures of the SICC as set out in the applicable legislation, Rules of Court and practice directions, updated as of July 2019, has been issued..

 A set of SICC User Guides has been issued to provide users with some guidance on certain features of SICC proceedings.
 The SICC User Guides comprise the following:

 Note 1: Jurisdiction